Adroiti/docs-for-code-review-tools/ESLint/vue/no-unused-vars.md

-Pattern: no unused vars
+Pattern: Unused variable definition

 Issue: -

 ## Description

-This rule report variable definitions of v-for directives or scope attributes if those are not used.
+This rule report variable definitions of `v-for` directives or scope attributes if those are not used.

 <eslint-code-block :rules="{'vue/no-unused-vars': ['error']}">